Share via

 8: Editable embedding: the font may be embedded, and may be temporarily loaded on other systems.
 As with Preview & Print embedding, documents containing Editable fonts may be opened for reading.
 In addition, editing is permitted, including ability to format new text using the embedded font, and changes may be saved.

-8 0x0100 No subsetting: When this bit is set, the font may not be subsetted prior to embedding.
-Other embedding restrictions specified in bits 0 to 3 and bit 9 also apply.
+8 0x0100 No subsetting: When this bit is set, the font must not be subsetted prior to embedding.
+Other embedding restrictions specified in bits 0 – 3 and bit 9 also apply.

 9 0x0200 Bitmap embedding only: When this bit is set, only bitmaps contained in the font may be embedded.
 No outline data may be embedded.
 If there are no bitmaps available in the font, then the font is considered unembeddable and the embedding services will fail.
 Other embedding restrictions specified in bits 0-3 and 8 also apply.